 California Senate Bill 790 (SB 790) bans utility companies from using ratepayer funds for negative publicity campaigns against local community utilities ( community choice aggregators, or CCA).
 They are now required to file the details of any anti-CCA marketing with the California Public Utilities Commission.
 Only PG&E has not filed in the case of AB 2145 (popularly known as the “Monopoly Protection Act” ) because the marketing is being done by associated third parties.
 Doesn’t this make a mockery of California Senate Bill 790?

-SB 790 was framed in response to to the $46 million Pacific Gas & Electric’s spent promoting anti-CCA legislation in 2010.
+SB 790 was passed after Pacific Gas & Electric’s spent $46 million of its ratepayers money promoting anti-CCA legislation in 2010.

 A second CCA was launched this year and there are a number on the verge of starting up.

 On February 20, 2014, Assemblyman Stephen Bradford – a former Southern California Edison executive and one of the primary recipients of PG&E’s political contributions – introduced AB 2145.

 The International Brotherhood of Electrical Workers Local 1245 is also promoting AB 2145.
 I put a screenshot from their website at the top of this page.
 Note the title of the article being displayed, “AB 2145 would protect electric as customer choice.”

 PG&E is prominently displayed in the list of categories below that.
 Clicking on that link, you will find a list of articles dealing with PG&E’s affairs.

 As it explains on the website, “IBEW Local 1245 represents about 12,000 PG&E employees.”
 Their association goes back to 1905 and, as becomes quickly obvious perusing the site, the IBEW aggressively promotes PG&E’s interests.